-By the early twentieth century Oklahoma had already lost several of its wildlife species, including grizzly bear (Ursus arctos), gray wolf (Canis lupus), passenger pigeon (Ectopistes migratorius), Carolina parakeet (Conuropsis carolinensis), ivory-billed woodpecker (Campephilus principalis), elk (Cervus elaphus), and American bison (Bison bison).
+By the early twentieth century Oklahoma had already lost several of its wildlife species, including the grizzly bear (Ursus arctos), gray wolf (Canis lupus), passenger pigeon (Ectopistes migratorius), Eskimo curlew (Numenius borealis), Carolina parakeet (Conuropsis carolinensis), ivory-billed woodpecker (Campephilus principalis), elk (Cervus elaphus), and American bison (Bison bison).
 The last two have been reintroduced to the state at refuges or ranches.
-By the 1970s the red wolf (Canis rufus) and the black-footed ferret (Mustela nigripes) had also disappeared.
+By the 1970s the red wolf (Canis rufus) and black-footed ferret (Mustela nigripes) had also disappeared.

 In 1973 the U.S. Congress passed the Endangered Species Act to provide for the conservation of endangered and threatened species of fish, wildlife, and plants.
 The law charged the secretary of the interior with determining an official list of endangered and threatened animals, devising recovery plans for various species, and implementing plans to preserve habitats and to restrict illegal trade in protected species.
 In 1985 the Oklahoma Legislature authorized the Oklahoma Wildlife Commission to prepare its own list of endangered and threatened species living within the state.
 The 1973 federal law defined "endangered" to mean species that are in danger of extinction throughout all or a significant portion of their range and defined "threatened" to include animals that are likely to become endangered within the foreseeable future.

 In 1981 the state legislature passed an act that allowed Oklahomans to donate money through their state income tax form to be used in nongame wildlife management.
 The Oklahoma Department of Wildlife Conservation administered the programs aimed at protecting endangered species.
 Oklahoma penalties for hunting, harassing, or capturing the animals was a fine up to one thousand dollars and/or up to thirty days in prison.
 The federal government set the maximum criminal fine at fifty thousand dollars and/or one year in prison.
-It also provided a civil fine as high as twenty-five thousand dollars.
-In 1992 the funding expired for Endangered Species Act of 1973.
-The act has remained in force, and Congress has continued to appropriate money.
-Reauthorization bills have been introduced but, as of 2004, none had been passed.
+It also provided a civil fine as high as twenty-five thousand dollars, and in 2016 the penalty increased to almost fifty thousand.
+In 1992 funding expired for Endangered Species Act of 1973.
+The law has remained in force, and Congress has continued to appropriate money.
+Reauthorization bills have been introduced, but none had been passed.

 F. M. Baumgartner and A. M. Baumgartner, Oklahoma Bird Life (Norman: University of Oklahoma Press, 1992).